Tok, Alaska

-Tok /ˈtoʊk/ is a census-designated place (CDP) in Southeast Fairbanks Census Area, Alaska, United States.
+Tok (/ˈtoʊk/, TOKE) is a census-designated place (CDP) in Southeast Fairbanks Census Area, Alaska, United States.
 The population was 1,243 at the 2020 census, slightly down from 1,258 in 2010.

 Geography

 Tok lies on a large, flat alluvial plain of the Tanana Valley between the Tanana River and the Alaska Range at an important junction of the Alaska Highway (Alaska Route 2) with the Glenn Highway (Alaska Route 1).
 According to the United States Census Bureau, the CDP has a total area of 132.3 sqmi, all of it land.

 Climate

 Tok has a dry-winter continental subarctic climate (Köppen Dwc) with generally warm summers and severely cold winters.
 The weather station is at 1620 feet above sea level.